-You may have come across the term “onsite optimisation” in regards to the SEO process and wondered what it meant.
+You may have come across the term onpage SEO service when it comes to digital marketing and wondered what it meant.
 At first, it may seem like a technical term that doesn’t apply to you and best left for your website developers.
 Not true!
 If you have a website, you should be prioritising onsite optimisation and your SEO- always!

-Below, you’ll find what you need to know about onsite optimisation and how to start applying it to your website today.
+Below, you’ll find what you need to know about my onpage SEO service and how to start applying it to your website today.

 What is onsite optimisation?

 Onsite optimisation is one of the key factors that make up Search Engine Optimisation (also known as SEO).
 It is the process of optimising your website by adjusting certain elements to make it search engine friendly.

 The following are common steps to take when optimising your website for search engines.
 Not forgetting all these steps need rigorous SEO keyword research undertaken to make sure you are actually optimising your site for words that people will actually look for.